- The Meaning of Due Diligence

 How Important is Due Diligence?

-In the angel investment sector, related studies pinpoint a correlation between time spent on due diligence and return on investment.
+In angel investment groups, related studies pinpoint a correlation between time spent on due diligence and return on investment.
 Data shows that angel investors spending fewer than 20 hours on due diligence activities per deal saw an overall return multiple of 1.1x IRR in 3.4 years, while those that dedicated north of 20 hours had a return multiple of 5.9x in 4.1 years.
 And when angel investors dedicated more than 40 hours, that return jumps to 7.1x.

 Put simply, the insights you collect from your diligence efforts are a critical component on the path towards making a smart investment.
 Not only does it allow you to identify potential in a prospective investment, but the process provides you with the information critical to the valuation and negotiation process.
 Through thorough due diligence, you may also identify areas of potential concern that prepare you for obstacles you may face down the road as an investor.